cedadev/abcunit-backend/README.md

 Where;
  * `error_types` is a list of the string names of the different types of errors that you want to log
  * `table_name` is the name of the table logs will be insert into

-Connects to an existing database and creates a table to store results;
+Connects to an existing database and creates a table to store results:

 ```
 <table_name> (id varchar(255) PRIMARY KEY, result varchar(255) NOT NULL)